 As far as women’s nutrition goes, quinoa is one of the best options on this list.
 For instance, it contains more protein than most other whole grains.
 It’s also filling and nutrient-dense, which means you’ll be able to get a lot out of it.

-Eggs are filled with protein which makes them one of the healthiest options for women who are looking to eat healthy every day.
+Eggs are filled with protein, making them one of the healthiest options for women looking to eat healthy every day.
 While they aren’t on par with lean meats, they’re still pretty close.
-They contain tons of vitamins and minerals, and they taste great in a number of different dishes.
+In addition, they contain tons of vitamins and minerals, and they taste great in a number of different dishes.

 15. Almonds and Other Nuts